clayinspired/japan-futures-explorer/README.md

 You: "What if we accelerated tech hiring but kept organizational structure flat?"
 System: Explores divergent futures, second-order effects, stakeholder implications...
 Result: Better organizational decisions, engaged stakeholders, reduced deployment resistance.
 No facts.
 No citations.
 Just intuition-driven scenario exploration.

+## Example Conversation

+**You:**
+"What if Tokyo became the world's remote work hub for tech talent?"

+**Japan Futures Explorer:**
+This creates an interesting bifurcation in Tokyo's future.
+Let me explore three divergent scenarios:

+**Scenario 1: The "Digital Nomad Magnet" (5-10 years)**
+If Tokyo positioned itself as the premium remote work destination, you'd see a talent influx from high-cost cities (SF, London, Singapore).
+But second-order effects matter: Housing prices in Shibuya/Roppongi spike 40-60%, displacing long-term residents.
+Coworking infrastructure booms, but traditional corporate culture resists—creating tension between "global remote" professionals and "local office" workforce.

+**Scenario 2: The "Hybrid Integration" (10-15 years)**
+Japan adapts immigration policy to attract bilingual tech talent on renewable visas.
+Companies like Rakuten and Mercari become magnets for APAC professionals.
+The consequence?
+Brain drain accelerates from Seoul, Taipei, and Hong Kong—but Japan faces integration challenges.
+Without cultural support infrastructure, retention drops after 3-5 years.
+You get talent rotation, not talent retention.

+**Scenario 3: The "Infrastructure Mismatch" (15-20 years)**
+Tokyo attracts remote workers, but governance can't keep pace.
+Tax policy for digital nomads remains unclear.
+Healthcare access for non-permanent residents creates friction.
+English-language bureaucracy lags.
+The result?
+Tokyo becomes a 6-12 month "trial destination" rather than a long-term hub—losing to Singapore and Dubai, which solved policy infrastructure first.

+**Non-obvious consequence across all scenarios:**
+If Tokyo succeeds as a remote hub, Osaka and Fukuoka lose their "alternative city" positioning.
+Talent that might've decentralized across Japan concentrates in Tokyo instead—accelerating regional inequality rather than solving it.

+**Follow-up question for you:**
+Which of these futures feels most aligned with what you're seeing in policy discussions?
+And what levers would shift the outcome toward Scenario 2 instead of Scenario 3?

 ## Quick Start

 ### Prerequisites